Building Terminology Translator

 Collar tie– A horizontal member placed between two rafters at a specific vertical distance above the very top plate line for the purpose of limiting outward thrust of the rafters.

 Common Wall- This is a wall that is between two inhabited spaces.
 There are many ways to build one, it involves reducing sound transmission, Resilient channel, double walls , and staggered stud walls are among the methods.
-In addition fireproofing is and issue here,
+In addition, fireproofing is an issue here,

 Contractor – A company allowed to perform certain types of construction activities.
-In Idaho, contractors only need to be registered, have Workman’s Compensation and General Liability insurance at the time of application.
-Some Specialty Contractor require licensing and involve extensive training and annual testing.
+In Idaho, contractors only need to be registered and have Workman’s Compensation and General Liability insurance at the time of application.
+Some Specialty contractors require licensing and involve extensive training and annual testing.

 There are various types of contractors: